CFEL-CMI/cminject/lib/cminject/experiment_refactored/README.md

 included in the framework; a user can either extend from there, or write their own implementations from scratch.

+Given below each abstract definition is a short list of example implementations included with the framework.

 ### Particle
 A Particle is some physical entity that's able to move in space, and whose movement will be simulated and possibly tracked.